 If any of the above steps are not completed in full, the TEACH Grant will be converted into a Federal Direct Unsubsidized Stafford Loan with interest assessed from the date of the original disbursement on the grant.
 Upon graduation or ceasing enrollment at GW, a student must:

 To begin your TEACH Grant funding process, please complete GSEHD's TEACH Grant Interest Form.

 Yes.
 You may take one semester or courses in non-degree status before you are an official student in the Graduate School of Education & Human Development.
 You will need to apply and be admitted to an official degree/certificate program to continue coursework passed one semester.
 Learn more about Non-Degree status at GW.

 In general, credit hours taken in non-degree status at GW or at another accredited university may be credited towards a certificate, master's, specialist, or doctoral degree.
 For more specific guidelines and eligibility requirements, please see the GSEHD Student Handbook.

 Once an application is complete, it is sent to the faculty for their review.
 An interview will be scheduled if it is deemed appropriate or necessary.
 Generally, applicants can expect a decision on their application within 2-4 weeks of completion.
 E-mail notifications are sent to applicants confirming their advancement through the admissions process and status information is available 24/7 through the online application.
 Check your status now.

 You will find that most classes are held during the evening or on the weekend for full-time and part-time study at various locations.
-Most of our classes meet at 4pm or later in order to accommodate the needs of working adults.
+Most of our classes meet after 5 in order to accommodate the needs of working professionals.